Is life insurance a good investment?

 When you’ve already maxed out your retirement funds

-But high-income earners who have already maxed out their other retirement accounts might want an additional vehicle for tax-deferred savings.
+But high-income earners who have already maximized contributions to their other retirement accounts might want an additional vehicle for tax-deferred savings.

 In these cases, a cash value policy could make sense if you also need life insurance coverage and can afford the high premiums of a cash value policy.